 Delivery type available.
 When users choose a meal, straight away they can see what type of delivery is available: from delivery aggregators to Burger King’s own service.

 User analytics.
 All user actions in the app can be tracked with analytics.
-Thanks to that, the client can evaluate the efficiency of this or that option or feature or find out the things users struggle with at various stages throughout the checkout flow.
+Thanks to that, the client can evaluate the efficiency of this or that option or feature or find out the things users struggle with at various prods throughout the checkout flow.

 For example, with the help of the analytics, we’ve discovered that the cost of delivery determines the type of delivery—Burger King’s own service or the aggregators’—users choose and whether or not they’ll proceed to checkout.